|

 projects is necessary; collateral is necessary; repayment

 is necessary; administration cost is necessary.
-But when money
+But when

-no validity.
+argument has no validity.

 7.6 Interest/riba is not only wrong but unnecessary

 Now let us consider the subject of interest or riba.
-For Muslims,
+For

-it was wrong for Christians, too.
-However _ to be blunt _
+at one time it was wrong for Christians, too.
+However _

-a secular Westerner (or even anybody other than a good Muslim)
+to be blunt _ a secular Westerner (or even anybody other

-is unlikely to be troubled the slightest bit by a statement
+than a good Muslim) is unlikely to be troubled the slightest

-that interest is wrong.
-What do I care? he will
+bit by a statement that interest is wrong.
+What do

-Still less are the proponents of unfree market finance capitalism
+Still less are the proponents of unfree market finance

-likely to be troubled by the statement.
+capitalism likely to be troubled by the statement.
 Wrong?

 they will say.
 What ignorant lunacy!
 Interest is at